SCTX/mining_contribution/README.md

 # mining_contribution

-Files that accompany the manuscript "The contribution of gold mines to the ongoing tuberculosis epidemic in South Africa: : A modeling-based study"
+Files that accompany the manuscript "Small contribution of gold mines to the ongoing tuberculosis epidemic in South Africa: : A modeling-based study"